 The first example is a team member that does not share any obstacles or impediments.
-These can result in either slowing down work or dangerous blockages that can occur.
+These can result in either slowing down work or dangerous blockages.
 Either of these can result in a delay in the delivery schedule.

-Once the Scrum Master recognizes this issue, he needs to understand the root cause of why the real problem is not reported by the team member.
+Once the Scrum Master recognizes this issue, he needs to understand the root cause of why the team member does not report the real problem.
 Usually, a short discussion with this member will reveal that he was not confident enough to stand in front of the rest of the team and ask for their help.
-This often results in the team member trying to provide a fast fix to the problem.
+This often results in the team member trying to fix the problem quickly.
 This takes time and can have an impact on other team members.
 It may even result in them losing trust in the team member, the group or the Agile process.

 In another classic example, a clear warning sign is when team members say that they cannot provide estimations because they do not have enough information about the task.
-This is fine in some situations, but often the root cause is that the team members do not have the courage to admit that they just doesn't have what it takes to complete what the PO asking for.
+This is fine in some situations, but often the root cause is that the team members do not dare to admit that they don't have what it takes to complete what the PO is asking for.

 The Scrum Master should constantly remind the team that it takes courage to take an educated guess (every estimation is a guess unless you have a crystal ball that can show the future).
 Not knowing how to finish a task does not mean that you cannot start working on it and deal with future problems as they occur.